AshAritra/Marin-152/README.md

 _________________________________________________
 Problems and Errors :-
-🚫 Commands related to FFMPEG and LibWebg won't work.
+🚫 Commands related to FFMPEG and LibWebg won't work in replit.
     Example-  ```-Sticker```